-My team and I are working with Expedia to improve their voice user interface (VUI).
+My team and I worked with our client, Expedia, to improve their voice user interface (VUI) for travel.
 The VUI is a skill for Amazon Alexa which allows users to get information about their trips and ask about or search for flights, hotels, or car reservations through voice commands.

 To understand the Expedia VUI, we first developed an interaction flow diagram for its existing functions.
 We tested each possible command and examined the flow of the conversation.
 In some cases, the user reached a dead end or continuous loop, and they chose to end the interaction.
 The diagram displays three common statuses that a user might have when interacting with the Expedia skill: 1) not signed in to their Expedia account, 2) signed in, without upcoming trips, and 3) signed in, with upcoming trips.